Australia entry requirements for Bulgaria passport holders

 Apply for an ETA online

-Go to the Australian Department of Home Affairs website and complete the ETA application.
-You'll need your passport details, travel dates, and a valid email.
+Go to the Australian Department of Home Affairs website or download the ETA app.
+Complete the application with your passport details, travel dates, and a valid email.
+Pay the AUD 20 fee.
 Approval usually comes within minutes, but apply at least a few days before departure.

 2